ServiceStack/redis-config/README.md

 ### Localhost vs Network IP's

-This configuration assumes all redis instances are running locally (i.e. 127.0.0.1).
-If you instead wanted to run it on a remote server that anyone in your network can access, you'll need to either change the IP Address to use its Network IP.
+This configuration assumes all redis instances are running locally on **127.0.0.1**.
+If you're instead running it on a remote server that you want anyone in your network to be able to access, you'll need to either change the IP Address in the `*.conf` to use the servers Network IP or alternatively you can leave the defaults but you'll need to map any loopback IP's to its Network IP in the Redis Client library.

-You can also choose to keep the default configuration but you'll need to map the local loopback IP to the Network IP.
-This feature is available in the C# [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis) with the `IpAddressMap` Dictionary.
-E.g. if the remote server's Network IP was **10.0.0.9** you can connect to it with:
+This can be configured in the C# [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis) `RedisSentinel` client using the `IpAddressMap` Dictionary.

+E.g. if the remote servers Network IP is **10.0.0.9**, it can be configured with:

 ```csharp
 var sentinel = new RedisSentinel(new[]{ "10.0.0.9:26380" }) {